rlop20/Idea.io/README.md

 - run firebase login
 - run firebase init, select hosting, and type build for public directory, enter N for all overwrites.
 - run firebase deploy.

+# GitHub integration
+- Copy the project into your machine.
+- open the project in VS code.
+* WORK IN A NEW BRANCH!! *
+- git add . (to add changes)
+- git commit -m "" (to add a note *required*)
+- git push